KPetiote/JS-Back-To-The-Basic/README.md

 The purpose of this project is to do a full review of Javascript from scratch.
 It contains several best known practices of the Javascript language.
 Each practice are broken down by individial Javascript files.
-To practice of each module, change the script name in the index.html file.
+To practice each module, change the script name in the index.html file.

 ## console.js
 Contains practice of Google Chrome's console log.